RunSonic7/2019-SUMMER-STC-CITP-3310/README.md

 ### SUMMER 2019 - South Texas College
-# CITP 3310.V20 Survey of Programming Languages
+# CITP 3310.V20 Survey of Programming Languages (C# and JavaScript)

 Plagerism Notice: While this code is available for reference AS IS without warranty, be advised plagiarism can get you into serious trouble both academically and legally.
 Think before acting. https://www.turnitin.com/blog/plagiarism-and-programming-how-to-code-without-plagiarizing-2